Victor-Ou/Digit-Recognition/README.md

 ## What it does

 The app allows the user to upload a picture of a number from 0-9 and it can determine what number is in the picture.
+The model was trained to around 94% accuracy.

 ## How it was built